 Being licked is one part of cat ownership that you just have to learn to accept and it isn’t usually anything to worry about.
 Some Maine Coons lick people more than others.

-Why does my Maine Coons lick me?
+Why do Maine Coons lick their owners?

 Are you often subjected to the feel of that rough little cat tongue?
 Here are 7 popular theories as to why your Maine Coon might not be able to resist licking you: